mpas/dotfiles/README.md

 * cd ~\.dotfiles
 * stow vim

-Do this with all settings that you want to be linked.
+Do this with all settings that you want to be linked or run the `setup.sh` script to install everything.

+## Install all

+- Execute the setup script
+    - `$ ~/.dotfiles/setup.sh`

+## Addons

+- Lastpass
+- ExpressVPN
+- Configure:
+    - Alfred
+    - iTerm

+## TODO

+`brew cask install little-snitch`